wids-tucson/wids-tucson-2021/content/sessions/panel-1a.markdown

 ---
 title: "Panel on Data Ethics"
-linktitle: "Morning Panel on Data Ethics"
+linktitle: "Morning Panel A on Data Ethics"
 date: "2021-03-19"
 menu:
   sessions: